ReaganD1/Project2-Reagan_Dhar/README.md

 ## Summary

 **Android Kotlin Debugging** is an android app that was riddled with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **The goals for this this project is to make sure that eash parts work properly and does not compile an error.**
+With those gone, it's a collection of widgets for a variety of purposes!  **The goal for this project is to make sure that all parts work properly and do not compile an error.**

 If I had to describe this project in three (3) emojis, they would be: **🙂👍👌**